yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     At this point you have defined a simple, single stage pipeline, that will perform the following tasks:
     - execute on change commits to the master branch
     - install key tools required to build
-    - build
+    - build the code project, producing build artifacts
     - publish build artifacts to a known artifact location within Azure DevOps Pipelines.

 12. Choose the **Save and run** button to save our new pipeline and also kick off the first build.

     ![A screen showing the contents of the YAML editor.
 The Save and run button is highlighted.](images/stepbystep/media/image73.png "Reivew your pipeline YAML")

 13. When the editor process saves your YAML, Azure DevOps Pipelines creates a new source file called *azure-pipelines.yml* to the root of your TailspinToys repository.
 This is done through a git commit that Azure DevOps facilitates as part of the save process which also prompts you to enter a commit message.

     ![A screen that shows the commit of azure-pipelines.yml.
 The Save and run button is highlighted.](images/stepbystep/media/image74.png "Save and run")

     By default, **Commit Message** will be populated for you but you may change this.
 Select the **Save and run** button at the bottom of the screen to commit the pipeline changes to your master branch.

-14. The build process will immediately begin and run through the steps defined in the azure-pipelines.yml file.
-Your Azure DevOps screen will refresh to show you the build process executing, in real-time.
+14. The build process will immediately begin and run through the steps defined in your new *azure-pipelines.yml* definition file, and the screen will refresh to show you the build process executing, in real-time.

     ![A screen that shows the real-time output of the build process.](images/stepbystep/media/image76.png "Real-time output")